Leadership Courses Toronto: How to Command and Work any Room

 8:30 to 10 am

 When it comes to professional social gatherings the reality is that people at almost every organizational level experience some form of anxiety, faced with the prospect of meeting new people.
 The underlying reason is that ultimately, there’s little preparation or training for what’s known professionally as Working a Room.

 Hollywood has fuelled the myth of the new hire who confidently enters his first after-work reception and within seconds holds the floor in a compelling conversation with the company president.
 In the real corporate world, this just does not happen; it’s straight from a script.

-How to convey EP: What it takes to step up and step out for
+How to convey Leadership Skills: What it takes to step up and step out for

 every professional function

 Preparation, practice and positive thinking are the proven antidotes to overcoming event anxiety.
-Participants cover a full-range of techniques to understand how to seamlessly make connections and build relationships at every business event.
+Participants cover a range of techniques to understand how to seamlessly make connections and build relationships at business events.

 From creating a pre-function checklist to making an entrance, the first stage of training is learning to prepare for an event in any situation or venue.
 Proven tips for managing social anxiety and content-rich suggestions for small talk – getting conversations started – put participants at ease and ready to prepare for the full gamut of professional, business occasions.

 From Working to Commanding…

 Fundamentally, ”working the room” is something of misnomer because the expression really refers to friendly interaction with fellow-attendees at an event.
 Mastering the skills to Work a Room is one of the Fundamental Skills.
 Ultimately, the goal is to be sufficiently experienced with these ever-present interactions to comfortably Command a Room.
 Or simply put, to achieve a comfort level – and the ease, grace and poise – to speak to anyone, at any event.